 First we’ll cut through the jargon, and then we’ll help you work through your options and advise you on reaching agreements that work for your family.

 We can help people in civil partnerships or same-sex marriages to work through the issues around their finances, assets and any children they may have, and advise them on dissolving the partnership or ending the marriage.

 We can help people in abusive relationships obtain injunctions to protect themselves and any children they have from further harm.

 You don’t have to go through the courts to decide how you divide your money, property, possessions and look after your children.
 There are a number of alternatives to court, which enable you and your partner to decide, together – and with input, guidance and advice from our team – how best to deal with them.
 They include collaborative law, mediation and arbitration.

-In April this year, the law changed, and now any couple who want to use the courts to resolve the issues surrounding their separation must first attend a compulsory Mediation Information and Assessment Meeting (MIAM).
+For any couple wishing to take their matter thorough the Courts to resolve issues surrounding their separation, they must first attend a compulsory Mediation Information and Assessment Meeting (MIAM).

 This doesn’t mean that you are being forced to use mediation if it isn’t right for you.
 It simply gives you an opportunity to talk through the alternatives to the court process with an experienced professional who can help you decide whether any of them are suitable for you.

 To learn more about mediation and our services, our Mediation page offers more detail.